motion/orbit/notes/next-nate.md

 ---

-Weekend goals!!!!!!

-- [ ] Get ocr fully linked in with tray => Bit
-- [ ] get tray showing a dropdown menu
-- [ ] fix apps make the loop from "CMD+N" to actually editing and app <10s
-- [ ] do all querybuilder improvements
-- [ ] more wysiwig

----

-- [ ] fix perf issue with switching between items
 - [ ] fix pane resizing bugs
-- [ ] fix suspense flickering issues
 - [ ] fix issues using different app apis, test
 - [ ] persisting queries
 - [ ] persisting to bits the query information